sara-nl/griddocs/source/Pages/FAQ.rst

 .. _how-many-cpus:

-How many cpu's, nodes does the grid offer?
+How many cpu's, nodes does the Grid offer?
 ===========================================

-The grid infrastructure is interconnected clusters in Netherlands and abroad.
+The Grid infrastructure is interconnected clusters in Netherlands and abroad.
 The users can get access to multiple of these clusters based on their :ref:`Virtual Organisation <join-vo>`.

 * Global picture: 170 datacenters in 36 countries: in total more than 330000 compute cores, 500 PB disk, 500 PB tape.
-* In the Netherlands NGI_NL infrastructure: 14 datacenters (3 large grid clusters, 11 smaller ones): in total approx 10000 compute cores, 12 PB disk, tape capacity up to 170 PB.
+* In the Netherlands NGI_NL infrastructure: 14 datacenters (3 large Grid clusters, 11 smaller ones): in total approx 10000 compute cores, 12 PB disk, tape capacity up to 170 PB.

 .. _how-many-ch: